muldjord/skyscraper/README.md

 ## Release notes

 #### Version x.x.x (still unimplemented)
-* Add "scanline" effect that overlays scanlines on the underlaying layer (Thank you to "jakejm79" for suggesting this)
 * Add "sharpen" effect which sharpens the image
 * Improved "blur" and "shadow" effect to be true gaussian
 * Add option to "--purgedb" to purge all resources not related to your current romset